Q1：How do I place an order?

 Q10: Can I synthesize a radiolabeled protein with [35S] methionine or [3H] leucine?

 A radiolabeled protein can be synthesized by adding radioisotope-labeled amino acids, such as [35S] methionine or [3H] leucine, to PUREfrex®.
-PUREfrex® contains 20 of natural amino acids at 0.5 mM each.
-So, please consider that point and optimize conditions for your labeling.
+The amino acid content is 0.5 mM for PUREfrex®1.0 and 2 mM PUREfrex®2.0.
+Please consider that point and optimize conditions for your labeling.

 Q11: Can I use any promoter besides T7 promoter?